Retirement Retirement Planning

 Many financial experts tout the benefits of Roth IRAs — with these accounts, you pay taxes on your contributions now in exchange for tax-free withdrawals in retirement.
 Sounds like a good deal, right?

-Roth IRAs come with income limits, however, so higher earners sometimes miss out on these advantages.
-There’s a workaround for this, though, and it’s completely legal.
+Roth IRAs come with income limits, however, so high earners sometimes miss out on these ways to build wealth.
+However, there’s a workaround for this, and it’s completely legal.
 Here’s how to create a backdoor Roth IRA.

 The difference between a Roth vs. traditional IRA